-We endeavour to provide education and update contextual information as required to ensure that our directors have the most upto-date knowledge to inform their decisions.
-Our directors receive materials before each Board meeting that include background information about items to be considered at the meeting.
-We also encourage our directors to attend externally hosted education conferences and seminars and Capital Power contributes to the cost.
-The table below lists the education we provided directly to our directors in 2019.
-You can find more information about education and ongoing development of directors on page 25.
+We endeavour to provide education and update contextual information as required to ensure that our directors have the most up-to-date knowledge to inform their decisions.
+Our directors receive materials well in advance of each Board meeting that include background information about items to be considered at the meeting.
+Directors are encouraged to attend externally hosted education conferences and seminars and Capital Power will contribute towards the cost.
+The table below lists the education we provided directly to our directors in 2020.
+You can find more information about education and ongoing development of directors on page 28.